Gervase de Cornhill: Later life

 In 1170, Gervase was involved with attempts to keep Thomas Becket, who had been in exile, from returning to England.
 Working with Gervase were Roger de Pont L'Évêque the Archbishop of York, Gilbert Foliot the Bishop of London, Josceline de Bohon the Bishop of Salisbury, Reginald de Warenne the Sheriff of Sussex, and Ranulf de Broc.
 Gervase was part of the party that met Becket at Sandwich on 1 December 1170 when the archbishop returned to England.
 The lay members of the group, led by Gervase, complained that the archbishop was sowing dissension in the land by his excommunication of the three ecclesiastics who were with the group, but Becket managed to calm the officials by stating he would consider the matter and reply to them the next day.
 The next day the group was accompanied by some clergy sent by the ecclesiastics who had been excommunicated by Becket.
 Nothing further was accomplished by this meeting except further offers from Becket to consider other options.
 Afterwards, Gervase and Ranulf de Broc tried to discover which of the citizens of London had welcomed Becket back into the kingdom, but were frustrated by refusal of the London clergy to appear and by the laymen refusing to answer to anything but royal writs.

 Gervase may be identical with the Gervase who in 1174 presented a loyalty speech to King Henry II from the citizens of London.
 In 1177 Gervase, along with Richard de Luci, the justiciar and Roger fitzReinfrid, assessed land taxes and heard judicial cases in Middlesex and Hampshire.

 Gervase held lands in London inherited from his father-in-law, lands in Kent from his father, and lands in Gamlingay which he got through a mortgage.
 He also acquired other lands in Essex and Surrey.
 He also gave lands at Greenwich and East Lewisham to St. Peter's Abbey in Ghent and other lands to Holy Trinity Priory at Aldgate.

 Death and legacy

 Gervase died between Michaelmas in 1183 and Michaelmas 1184.
 Gervase's offspring were Henry, Reginald (or Rainald), and Ralph.
 Ralph was also Sheriff of Kent (1191–1192) and Surrey (1191–1194).
-The medieval writer William of Canterbury stated of Gervase that he was "thinking of his usurious two-thirds and hundredths rather than of what was good and right".
+The medieval writer William of Canterbury said that Gervase was "thinking of his usurious two-thirds and hundredths rather than of what was good and right".